Filing a Dog Bite Lawsuit Against Owners With No Insurance

 Similar to residential landlords, owners of commercial properties can be held liable if they knew or should have known about the dog’s viciousness and/or propensity to bite.
 And again, commercial property owners may also be liable if a dangerous condition on the property ultimately led to the dog bite injury.

 Let’s say you visited your neighborhood liquor store and you were attacked by a dog that was on the premises.
 You may be able to hold the store owner liable for the injuries sustained if the store owner knew or should have known about the dog’s viciousness and/or propensity to bite and still allowed the dog on the property.

 If your dog bite happened while you were at work, you may be able to recover damages through a worker’s compensation claim.

-If you sustained injuries as a result of a dog bite, let our experienced team of dog bite lawyers at West Coast Trial Lawyers help you recover financial compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.
+If you have sustained injuries as a result of a dog bite, our expert dog bite lawyers at West Coast Trial Lawyers can help you recover compensation for the losses you have suffered, including medical bills, lost wages, pain and suffering, and more.

 More Resources on Dog Bite Lawsuits

 They know what they're doing, very well.
 Not only did I not make a single phone call from the day I hired them, but I also received calls from their case managers and paralegals who want to make sure my treatment was going well.
 They whole team took care of me.
 Thank you WCTL for taking full responsibility of my case and getting me an amazing settlement.

 I can say with confidence that this team is the best in the business. . . .
 Dean took the time to really listen and hear me out.
 He assured me that he was going to move mountains because he believed in me, and he ended up doing just that.
 I’ve never met a more focused and passionate attorney in my life.
 If you’re looking for a firm that treats its clients with the utmost respect and care, calling WCTL is a no-brainer.
 I wouldn't think twice about working with them again in the future.